Mila Mulroney: Early life

-During Brian Mulroney tenure
+During Brian Mulroney's tenure

-Mila was a radical change from the wives of recent prime ministers — the feminist Maureen McTeer and the "wild child" Margaret Trudeau.
+Mila was a radical change from the wives of recent prime ministers—the feminist Maureen McTeer and Margaret Trudeau.
 Being a housewife, she greatly appealed to that demographic, especially in her responses to criticism from prominent feminists (including, in 1987, remarks from Sheila Copps).

 Many PC campaign buttons featured both Mulroney's face and hers, and Ontario Premier Bill Davis commented to Brian, "Mila will get you more votes for you than you will for yourself."

-She assumed a greater role than many Prime Ministers' wives while Mulroney was in office, campaigning for several children's charities.
-Her role, which some claimed was trying to become a "First Lady," was criticized (especially when she hired a personal office and staff and for her lavish redecoration of the Prime Minister's residence).
-Her frequent shopping sprees became tabloid fodder, with some in the press dubbing her "Imelda" for her love of shoes (she had over 100 pairs).
-In her book On the Take, Stevie Cameron accused Mila of trying to sell her old furniture to the government for much more than its value.
+She assumed a greater role than many Prime Ministers' wives while Mulroney was in office by campaigning for several children's charities.
+Her role, which some claimed was trying to become a "First Lady", was criticized (especially when she hired a personal office and staff and for her redecoration of the Prime Minister's residence).
+Her shopping became tabloid fodder, with some in the press dubbing her "Imelda" for her love of shoes (she had over 100 pairs).

 After Brian Mulroney tenure

-Mila Mulroney is former celebrity patron of the Canadian Cystic Fibrosis Foundation and of Astral.
+Mila Mulroney is former celebrity patron of the Canadian Cystic Fibrosis Foundation and was a director of Astral.
 In 2019, she was knighted in Serbia by Ivica Dačić (Knight of the St. Sava Order of Diplomatic Pacifism).
+She was announced as the next chancellor of St. Francis Xavier University in 2024.